briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 ### Frontend updates

 The process described above is needed for updating the backend application.
-Updating the frontend application involves a similar process to the backend update:
+Updating the frontend application involves a similar process to the backend update.
+The main difference is that no task (such as the `migrate` command on the backend) needs to run before the service is updated.
+Here's an overview of the frontend update process:

 - fetch the container definition JSON for the frontend tasks (`aws ecs describe-task-definition`)
 - write new container definition JSON with the new frontend image tag